top of page

 -

 If I had to be transferred to a hospital, what would be the process?
 Who would drive me?
 Which hospital would we transfer to?
 Would you go to the hospital with me?
-Would you stay with me through the birth?"Statistically, 15% of first time birth givers and 5% of those who have had babies vaginally will have to transfer from a planned home birth.
+Would you stay with me through the birth?"Statistically, 15% of first time birth givers and 5% of those who have had babies vaginally will have to transfer to a hospital for a more technical level of care from a planned community birth.
 For first time birthers, 10% of this 15% is non-emergent, for pain relief and rest.
 The other 5% of transfers (first time and subsequent births) are for medical necessities.
-This could include non urgent medical conditions, such as meconium in the amniotic fluid, small decelerations in the baby's heart rate, or lack of progress.
+This could include non urgent medical conditions, such as meconium in the amniotic fluid, concerning decelerations in the baby's heart rate, or lack of progress.
 Other medical emergencies requiring transfer would be hemorrhage uncontrolled by the 4 medications we bring, or a baby who is not breathing well on their own.
 For pain relief or other non urgent medical conditions, such as meconium in the amniotic fluid, we take private vehicles.
 Your partner will drive you.
 If we need to move quickly and urgently, an ambulance call is made.
-Under normal circumstances, we anticipate that Kayti will transfer with a family into the hospital as a doula, to provide continuity between birthing environments and help you navigate the options newly available to you in a hospital environment.
-I generally stay with or near you through the birth, until you are nursing your baby and you're settled in well.
-HOWEVER, with Covid, birth support people have been significantly restricted and the restrictions make it not feasible to stay with you while also having other clients to attend and a higher level of potential for Covid exposure in a large healthcare facility.
-For this reason. while restrictions at hospitals are still in place, I cannot, unfortunately, accompany you into the hospital.
-It's always a good idea to have a doula but this new set of circumstances makes it even more so.
+Under normal circumstances, our goal is that one of the midwives will transfer with a family into the hospital as a doula, to provide continuity between birthing environments and help you navigate the options newly available to you in a hospital environment.
+We generally stay with or near you through the birth, until you are nursing your baby and you're settled in well.
+HOWEVER, there are sometimes unforseen circumstances, such as if we had another family who needed our support as their Primary Maternity Care providers.
+Also, sometimes since Covid, birth support people have been significantly restricted by hospital policies and the restrictions make it not feasible to stay with you while also having other clients to attend and a higher level of potential for Covid exposure in a large healthcare facility.
+For these reasons. we cannot, unfortunately, guarantee we will accompany you into the hospital.
+It's always a good idea to have a doula as they WOULD accompany you, as you wish.
 We transfer to whichever hospital makes sense based on your home's location and insurance.
-San Diego hospitals are generally very inclusive and we have good relationships so we can transfer easily.
+San Diego hospitals are generally very inclusive and we have good relationships and we can transfer smoothly.
 We resume your postpartum care when you return home as normal.

 -

 Do you help with baby's position?
 Do you know Spinning Babies?YES!!
-I LOVE and use Spinning Babies in office visits and throughout your birth as needed.
-I am a Spinning Babies Enthusiast.
+We LOVE and use Spinning Babies in office visits and throughout your birth as needed.
+We are Spinning Babies Enthusiasts.
 This technique is so valuable for its ability to help babies turn and head on out!

 bottom of page